Senior Choice is a Medicare Supplement (Medigap) plan. It helps to cover some of the extra charges not paid for by Medicare.

 You are eligible to enroll in Senior Choice if you are disabled or age 65 and older, enrolled in Medicare Parts A and B and a Wisconsin resident on the initial effective date of the policy.
 You cannot be covered by Medicaid (BadgerCare) or a Medicare Advantage plan and also have Senior Choice.

 Each Medicare beneficiary has an Open Enrollment Period.
-During this time, enrollment in a Medicare Supplement plan is guaranteed, and a supplement plan cannot turn down the applicant's enrollment request (as long as all other eligibility criteria are met).
-This period lasts ten calendar months and includes the:
+During this time, enrollment in a Medicare Supplement plan is guaranteed.
+A supplement plan cannot turn down the applicant's enrollment request (as long as all other eligibility criteria are met).

 This type of enrollment occurs when an individual loses other health insurance coverage.
 In this case, the individual will receive a notice from their prior insurance company indicating they are eligible to sign up for a Medicare Supplement plan and that they are guaranteed coverage (the plan cannot turn down the applicant's enrollment request based on health factors).